 Access to communities may be restricted if you live near a national park.
-Roads and access routes through national parks are now shut down, and if community members use the park as an alternate access route they may be affected.
+Even though the President has assured the public that parks will stay open, not enough rangers means many parks will need to close off some areas.
+Some roads and access routes through national parks may be shut down, and if community members use the park as an alternate access route they may be affected.

 The (this could get) Ugly:

-A number of government agencies will not be paying out salaries and benefits during the shutdown.
+A number of government agencies do not pay out salaries and benefits during the shutdown.
 Depending on your location, this could severely impact the ability of your homeowners to stay current with dues and fees.
 Agencies that may affect you more than you thought include:

 - All non-essential government employees under furlough won't get paid (as many as 800,000 people nationwide), and even essential employees may experience payment delays (more than 2 million people).

 - All government contractors do not get paid.